kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 We identified the following test cases:
 1. To test how many workloads are supported: [Multiple Pods, all running on a single node, export metrics](#multiple_pods_all_running_on_a_single_note_export_metrics).
 2. To understand how scraping works when the workload exposes several MB of metrics: [One workload generating huge amount of metrics](#one-workload-generating-huge-amount-of-metrics).
-3. Have multiple workloads across different nodes (To understand prometheus SDS behaviour with multiple services)
+3. To understand prometheus SDS behaviour with multiple services: Multiple workloads across different Nodes](#multiple-workloads-across-different-nodes).
 4. Verify sample limit test
 5. Multiple pods and services scraped from multiple receivers